 Each book is about a different subject, so the series can be read in any order.
 Individually the books cover one aspect of rivers and the riverine environment, so each one is both a stand-alone and, hopefully, a taster for the series.
-To assist novices to the subject, the whole Series of books is tied together by the Prologue which aims to assist the reader in identifying aquatic plants.
+To assist novices to the subjects, the whole Series of books is tied together by the Prologue which aims to assist the reader in identifying aquatic plants.
 It also contains a glossary of some of the main “technical” terms mentioned in the series, and a reference section for further reading.

 What is the worst that can happen to a river?
 That it vanishes, and all its life vanishes with it: the people, the plants, the animals: not just the fish, but the crops, the cattle, the forests, the everything.
 All are made mostly of water.
 Look around: what is in that leaf, that spider, that deer, that petal?
 WATER!
 And although many animals and (mostly tiny) plants live in the sea in salt water, it is the fresh water in the land, derived from rain, which supports us and our main natural resources.